Last Updated on March 8, 2023 by Sam

 If you’re going to hike you will want to get to the village fairly early to allow yourself time to explore before hiking onwards to Manarola.
 Alternatively, if you’re taking the train between the villages you only need to arrive early if you want to enjoy the village before the crowds get there!

-Manarola is without a doubt one of the most beautiful villages in Cinque Terre, if not the most beautiful.
+Manarola is without a doubt one of the most beautiful villages in Cinque Terre in this 2 day itinerary.
 Built upon a 70-foot high cliff, the village definitely has an edge over the others!

 After following the trail for a short while you will eventually reach some stairs that lead you up to an even better viewpoint.
 It’s the perfect spot for taking pictures of one of the most famous views in Cinque Terre.
 Better yet, there’s a wonderful outdoor bar called Nessun Dorma nearby from which to enjoy the amazing views!

-We recommend sitting at one of the tables by the railing so that you can enjoy a drink or two with one of the best views in Cinque Terre.
+We recommend sitting at one of the tables by the railing so that you can enjoy a drink or two with one of the best views in this 2 day Cinque Terre itinerary.
 It’s such a lovely spot that we recommend spending the remainder of your day there, as that way you’ll be in a brilliant position for views of sunset over Manarola.

 The reason you need to climb so many steps is that Corniglia is perched on top of a cliff, around 100 metres above the sea.
 It’s the smallest village in Cinque Terre and the only one that doesn’t have direct access to the sea, but its location surrounded by vineyards and terraces is perhaps the most charming thing about it.